We are chasing a dream: to put Maryland wine on the world map.

 Lucie Morton, our new viticulturist, is an internationally renowned author, lecturer and consultant recognized as one of the "20 Most Admired People in the North American Wine Industry."

 After her first visit, Lucie said of Burnt Hill:

 "The opportunity to develop a vineyard site like Burnt Hill does not come along very often.
 It has many attributes sought-after for fine wine vineyards including elevation and well drained, sloping, gravelly soils where roots must grow deep in search of water and nutrients.
 The Baker family – with their enthusiasm, talent and youth – will surely develop a vineyard that produces wonderful wines for generations to come."

 One particular evening, I was walking the property and dreaming about the future when a neighbor who was no less than 80 years old greeted me.
 In our conversation the old man shared a brief history of the place: In the early 1800's the family who lived off the land found it challenging to grow traditional crops on the steep, rocky hills.
 So they started a different kind of business – burning timber and brush to make charcoal, lye and potash.
 At that time, these ingredients were used for cooking, soap making and fertilizer.
 The place was named Burnt Hill after its scorched, barren appearance.

 Fast forward 200 years and we believe the name “Burnt Hill” reflects the potential of the vineyard we intend to plant.
-As the Romans discovered millennia ago in Europe, the best wines aren’t grown on flat, fertile land, they are grown high on rocky hills where other crops can’t survive.
+As the Romans discovered millennia ago, the best wines aren’t grown on flat, fertile land, they are grown high on rocky hills where other crops can’t thrive.